MrPsycho5/personal-website/source/_posts/Hide-Proxmox-interface-behind-nginx-reverse-proxy-SSL-VNC.md

 cp -r /usr/share/pve-docs /var/lib/lxc/100/rootfs/var/www/proxmox/pve-docs
 ```

-Now set the permissions, so that the container can do anything with those files and umount the filesystem.
-For the user & group you can `ls -lh` any folder inside the file system (eg. `ls -lh /var/lib/lxc/100/rootfs/var/www/`)
+Now set the permissions, so that the container can do anything with those files and unmount the filesystem.
+To find the user & group you can `ls -lh` any folder inside the file system (eg. `ls -lh /var/lib/lxc/100/rootfs/var/www/`)

 ```
 chown -R 100000:100000 /var/lib/lxc/100/rootfs/var/www/proxmox
 pct unmount 100
 ```

-Now we switch back to the container and set the correct ownership of /var/www/proxmox
+Switch back to the container and set the correct ownership of /var/www/proxmox

 ```
 chown -R www-data:www-data /var/www/proxmox
 ```

-Now create a new file under `/etc/nginx/sites-available/`
+Create a new file under `/etc/nginx/sites-available/`

 ```
 touch /etc/nginx/sites-available/proxmox.domain.tld